 In recent years, the rules have been relaxed, so that your dog may be inspected upon arrival and then released directly to you from the airport.
 But if you haven't gotten the right vaccinations, done all the tests, and submitted the right paperwork ahead of time, you dog could be quarantined for up to four months.

 State officials stress that it's important for owners to arrange, in advance, for a private animal hospital to provide emergency veterinary care.
 The quarantine center handles minor ailments, but it does not have facilities for major medical problems.
-Unless a veterinary hospital has agreed in advance to accept an ill pet, the state will not take the animal to a private hospital.

 As you can see, these rules are complicated; they also change from time to time.
 Make sure you have up-to-date information by checking the state's website, and get your specific questions answered by contacting the quarantine station directly.

 Aiea, Hawaii 96701